avivday/spring-boot-demo/README.md

 ## Includes:
 - n-tier layers: Models, Dao, Service & Web API as default layers.
+- Extra layer: security.
+Seperated from services to be able to mock security
 - Dao & Services exposed using interfaces, keeping everything decoupled and clean.
 - Mocking for DAO
 - application.properties to control each dao (choose mock or real for each data source you have)
-- Unit testing (running against mock)
+- Unit testing with JUnit
-- Swagger (Auto generate docs using javadoc standard) - keep your code documented, document Interfaces & Controller
+- Swagger UI (Auto generate docs using javadoc standard) - keep your code documented, document Interfaces & Controller
 - Secured Routes With Roles

--
-## Future Features:
+## Coming up tasks:
+- Add tests for security layer
+## Coming up features:
 - Security headers
 - Integration Tests
 - Docker